 Do you see a green leaf on the packaging of a HEMA product?
 This tells you that for this product, we purchased more sustainable raw materials that have the smallest possible environmental impact.
 It also shows that the product is produced in accordance with standards that ensure good working conditions and animal welfare.
 You can find the green leaf stamp on the packaging of textile and hardware products.
 Our food products are also produced with the greatest possible care, as demonstrated by the familiar logos and labels.

-All cotton at HEMA is now 100% sustainable.
+All cotton at HEMA is sustainably sourced.
 We use several quality standards: Better Cotton Initiative (BCI), Organic Content Standard (OCS) and Global Organic Textile Standard (GOTS).
 To make things easier we introduced recognisable own logos for “Responsible” (BCI) and “Organic” Cotton (OCS and GOTS).

 Last year, we sourced 4.4 million kilos of Better Cotton, enabling BCI to train almost 5500 cotton farmers in more sustainable farming practices.
 BCI measures the improvements of farmers who are part of their programme with comparison farmers who are not part of the initiative.
 Thanks to the training programmes, farmers in China used 26% less water for irrigation during the 2015-2016 season, while farmers in India used 20% less pesticides than comparison farmers.
 We use the Responsible Cotton logo on the cotton products that we source as Better Cotton.

 The organic cotton used for our products has been certified by one of the two following worldwide standards: the Organic Content Standard (OCS) or the Global Organic Textile Standard (GOTS).
 These can be recognised by the “Organic Cotton” logo.
 Organic farming excludes the use of chemical substances, which is better for cotton farmers and better for the environment.
 Organic cotton is used in many of our products, such as this basic wardrobe item T-shirts en sokken.

 In the future, HEMA wants to increase the use of recycled materials in its products and packaging.
 In this way we can make the best possible use of materials and contribute to the move towards a more circular economy.